jonathanSimonney/transversalProject/readme.md

-This repository is a basis of mvc in oop programming with functions that I find myself usually copying from one project to another, so I decided to make a new basis.
- Do not forget when you take it, to add the private.yml in the .gitignore, and to change its value with your settings.

-# title of your repo
+# Bull-E

-This repository contains the code for _**change it by the name of your project**_
+This repository contains the code for our transversal project.
-This project is about _**short description here!**_
+This project is about a website with a private messagery and a forum (though we didn't have time to develop it), to put in contact professional (either psys or lawyers) and people being or having been victim of cyber bullying.

-More seriously, to use this repository, do not forget to install composer.
+To use this repository, do not forget to install composer.
 (The **doc** is available [here](https://getcomposer.org/))
 and to run the command
 >composer install